thednp/fetch-library-data/llm/vitest.md

 *   **Type:** `(name: string | Function, fn: BenchFunction, options?: BenchOptions) => void`

 `bench` defines a benchmark.
-In Vitest terms, benchmark is a function that defines a series of operations.
+In Vitest terms benchmark is a function that defines a series of operations.
 Vitest runs this function multiple times to display different performance results.

-Vitest uses the [`tinybench`](https://github.com/tinylibs/tinybench) library under the hood, inheriting all its options that can be used as a third argument.
+Vitest uses [`tinybench`](https://github.com/tinylibs/tinybench) library under the hood, inheriting all its options that can be used as a third argument.

 ts